 Oral health is often overlooked, but is just as important as other aspects of your health.
-To help maintain it, we recommend a visit every 6 months to our dental clinic in Montreal.
-This regular visit allows you to get a professional diagnosis of the general state of your oral health.
+To help maintain it, we recommend regular follow ups, How often you should visit will vary depending on your recommended treatments.
+A regular visit allows you to get a professional diagnosis of the general state of your oral health.

 During your appointment, a gentle and smiling dental hygienist will be responsible for your scaling and polishing.
 She will take the time to give you the best instructions and personalized advice for maintaining good oral hygiene.
 You will get digital x-rays taken during your visit.
 Finally, our dentist will examine your mouth to determine whether restorations (fillings, etc.) are necessary and to establish any diagnoses (gingivitis, oral cancer, etc.).